-Can't see it here on this very close background, but bounce is also rather less affected by the inverse square law - the longer path up and down is more able to "fill" a small room with even light everywhere, instead of being dark behind our subjects.
+Can't see it here on this very close background, but bounce is also rather less affected by the inverse square law — the longer path up and down is more able to "fill" a small room with even light everywhere, instead of being dark behind our subjects.
 When there is a suitable ceiling, bounce is the best thing you can do for a hot shoe speedlight, but it does need a slight frontal fill (small bounce card, for catch light if nothing else).
 Bounce also requires a lot of flash power.
-Start at ISO 400 and f/4, which is mostly fail safe in most situations (a 12 foot ceiling is pushing it, but a small flash likely needs more ISO).
-With lower ceilings, you can experiment with f/5.6 and/or maybe ISO 200, but watch excessive recycle time and dark results (on Nikon flashes, watch for Ready LED blinks which is an insufficient power warning, and for excessive recycle time.
+Start at ISO 400 and f/4, which mostly likely works in most situations (a 12 foot ceiling is pushing it, but a small flash likely needs more ISO).
+With lower ceilings, you can experiment with f/5.6 and/or maybe ISO 200, but watch excessive recycle time and dark results (on Nikon flashes, watch for Ready LED blinks which is an insufficient power warning).
+Flash compensation cannot correct insufficient flash power.

 But this forward spill adds similar rear shadows as direct flash (under bear's ears and arms for example), however they are a little less dark here because the bounce light fills them, and the direct spill fills the bounce shadows too.
 Question: Which does it more?
 Rhetoric here, but it is a question you should be able to answer about your own pictures.
 In this case, the camera is only at four feet, and the flat frontal fill shadows are the darker shadows, so the direct spill is the major light here, not the bounce (look at front edge of shell).
 We would prefer the opposite, the forward spill should be fill, not the main light.
 Excessive direct forward spill in this case.
 It's clear to see if we just look.